ppy/osu-wiki/wiki/Tournaments/CC/6/en.md

 - In order to participate, you must have the "Subscriber" or the "Friend" role on Doomsday's Discord.
 - The Top 4 from last CorgiCup (![][flag_GB] [Karthy](https://osu.ppy.sh/users/4196808), ![][flag_NO] [-GN](https://osu.ppy.sh/users/895581), ![][flag_GB] [-Roxas](https://osu.ppy.sh/users/1986262) and ![][flag_GB] [OPJames](https://osu.ppy.sh/users/4117142)) all have automatic qualifications into the Round of 32 should they accept their invitation.
 - Should more than 28 people sign up for the tournament, qualifiers will take place.
-- The top 28 scores from the qualifiers will progress into the round of 32.
+- The top 28 scores from the qualifiers will progress into the Round of 32.
 - Referees will create the match and invite players 10 mins before the match is due to start.
   - If a player fails to turn up before or on the time their match is due to start, a 10 minute timer will be started.
 After 10 minutes, if the player has still not shown up, the other player wins.
   - If both players fail to show up, the match can be rescheduled during the times given.
   - If a player wants to reschedule their match with an opponent, they must talk to their opponent and provide proof before Friday, 23:59 UTC, before matches are due to start.
-- Warm-ups are allowed from RO32 onwards and are optional should a player request one.
+- Warm-ups are allowed from the Round of 32 onwards and are optional should a player request one.
 (Note: the warm up should not be from the mappool the players are due to play and must have a drain time of 5 mins or less.)
-- After warm-ups (should there be any), both players will !roll to decide who bans/picks first.
+- After warm-ups (should there be any), both players will `!roll` to decide who bans/picks first.
 Loser of the roll bans first and winner of the roll picks first.
-- From the Round of 32 - Quarter finals: each player is allowed one ban per match.
-From the Quarter finals onwards players are allowed two bans (Tiebreaker is not bannable).
+- From the Round of 32 - Quarterfinals: each player is allowed one ban per match.
+From the Semifinals onwards players are allowed two bans (Tiebreaker is not bannable).
-- In case of a tie point, no point is awarded to either player, and the map is considered used.
+- In case of a tie, no point is awarded to either player, and the map is considered used.
 If all maps are used, the mappool selection resets (excluding banned maps), and the match continues as normal.
 - If a player disconnects during the match in which the outcome would have been different.
 A rematch can be offered under the Referee’s discretion.
 - For FreeMod picks, players must select a choice of HD, HR, EZ, FL or a combination of these mods.